-An itinerary desinged to allow you to discover the best of the Sistine Chapel, the Vatican Museums and St Peter's Basilica.
+An itinerary designed for you to visit the Vatican and discover the best of the Sistine Chapel, the Vatican Museums and St Peter's Basilica.

-The Raphael Rooms and the main works of the Vatican Museums
+Explore the amazing collections of the Vatican Museums

-From the Sistine Chapel we will directly enter St. Peter’s Basilica, without having to wait in line.
+After exiting the Sistine Chapel, you’ll be able to enter St Peter’s Basilica directly, without having to wait in line.

-During the Holy Year and Jubilee celebrations, the Basilica of St. Peter's may be subject to unscheduled closings and late openings for religious ceremonies.
-Because these are often last-minute for security reasons, we may not have time to notify our guests but instead the full tour will be spent exploring other parts of the museums and Sistine Chapel.
-We do not provide refunds for unexpected closures of St. Peter's and your guide will still give you a introduction to the Basilica, should you wish to return in your own time during your stay in Rome.
+The Basilica of St. Peter's may be subject to unscheduled closings and late openings for religious ceremonies.
+We do not provide refunds for last-minute closures of St. Peter's Basilica while your guide will still give you a introduction to the Basilica, should you wish to return in your own time during your visit of Rome.